 Using safe, non-toxic cleaning products is one of the best things you can do to improve your health.
-Certain ingredients in cleaning products can cause many different health problems and in this post I share the ingredients to watch for and avoid, and how to choose safe cleaning products that don't pose health risks.
+Certain ingredients in cleaning products can cause many different health problems and in this post I share the ingredients to watch for and avoid, and how to choose safe cleaning products.

-Did you know that many conventional cleaning products can pose significant health risks?
-Health risks like cancer, infertility, asthma and reproductive toxicity?
+Did you know that many conventional cleaning products can contain ingredients that pose significant health risks?
+Health risks like cancer, infertility, asthma and reproductive toxicity.
 Scary right?
 You shouldn't have to worry that the products in your home could be making you or your family sick.
 In this post I am going to review some of the health risks linked to cleaning products, and then teach you how to read labels so that you can ensure you are only buying safe products for your home.
-I also have a discount code for my favourite brand of cleaning products that you can choose to take advantage of (if that's all you're interested in simply head to the end of this post).

 There are numerous chemicals and ingredients that can cause or worsen asthma symptoms.
 Many acidic or basic cleaners worsen asthma symptoms because they irritate the lungs.
 If improperly mixed, bleach and acidic or ammonia-based cleaners can react to form high concentrations of chlorine gas, which can cause asthma after even just one exposure.

-Quaternary ammonium compounds, or “quats,” such as benzalkonium chloride which are used in antibacterial cleaning supplies, air fresheners, and in fabric softeners cause asthma after long term exposure.
+Quaternary ammonium compounds, or “quats,” such as benzalkonium chloride which are used in antibacterial cleaning supplies, air fresheners, and in fabric softeners can also cause asthma or exacerbate asthma symptoms in those with asthma.

 Ethanolamines (mono-, di- and triethanolamine) which are used to control product acidity and also act as detergents in many cleaning products are also known to cause asthma.